NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ajs37.txt

   to select a short approach pattern.
 - Switch the mode selector to LND NAV -> NAV -> LND NAV to restart a full approach procedure.
+  (any non-landing mode will work instead of NAV).